 - The fellows work with our nutritionist and disordered eating team.
 They work with our physical therapists and athletic trainers.

-- The fellows travel with the football team.
-We have also covered the Tucson marathon, Phoenix PF Chang Rock ‘N Roll Marathon (including the elite tent), Tucson Rodeo, MLS presearson, FC Tucson professional soccer, Women's Premier Soccer League (WPSL), U of A elite dance program, high level club sports such as ice hockey, lacrosse and rugby.
-Electively our fellows can help cover MLB Spring training with the Arizona Diamondbacks.
+- We have also covered the Tucson marathon, Phoenix PF Chang Rock ‘N Roll Marathon (including the elite tent), Tucson Rodeo, MLS preseason, FC Tucson professional soccer, Women's Premier Soccer League (WPSL), U of A elite dance program, high level club sports such as ice hockey, lacrosse and rugby.
+Electively our fellows can help cover MLB Spring training with the Chicago Cubs.
 Extensive experience with pre-participation physicals is achieved during fellowship for all levels: professional, intercollegiate, recreational, high school.

 - We cover all intercollegiate and club sports programs. (see rotation sites and team/event coverage below)